Using Ubuntu .DESKTOP as a Malware Vector

 Obstacles of Successful Exploitation

 Executing permissions would be an issue in exploitation.
-When a .desktop file does not have an execution permission, we get the following the error:
+When a .desktop file does not have execution permission, we get the following error:

-This error can be bypassed by presetting the permissions to 07555 for example to be executed, then ZIPPing the file, and delivering it as a ZIP archive, when it’s decompressed, the same permissions will be outputted.
-Now the malware vector would work normally with any distribution that supports .desktop extensions.
+This error can be bypassed by presetting the permissions to 07555, for example, to be executed, then ZIPPing the file and delivering it as a ZIP archive.
+When it’s decompressed, the same permissions will be outputted.
+The malware vector generally works with any distribution that supports .desktop extensions.

 Proof of Concept

-I have made a test repository that holds a simple PoC that will pop-up a calc.
+I have made a test repository with a simple PoC that will pop up a calc.

 To test on your local machine: